 The table below sets forth potential payments payable to our current executive officers in the event of a termination of employment under various circumstances.
-For purposes of calculating the potential payments set forth in the table below, we have assumed that (i) the date of termination was September 30, 2017.
+For purposes of calculating the potential payments set forth in the table below, we have assumed that (i) the date of termination was September 30, 2019.
+We have also assumed that Maged Shenouda and Charles Ence were employed at that time and have factored in their respective salaries.